nervosnetwork/docs.nervos.org/website/docs/tech-explanation/economics.md

 ## Nervos DAO

-CKBytes holders can earn interest by locking tokens in Nervos DAO, similar to staking.
-Interest accrues proportionally to Secondary Issuance, offsetting the long-term inflationary effects of the latter, thus maintaining value.
+CKBytes holders can earn rewards by locking tokens in Nervos DAO.
+Rewards accrues proportionally to Secondary Issuance, offsetting the long-term inflationary effects of the latter, thus maintaining value.
 Users occupying space in Nervos have their CKBytes locked, making them ineligible to be placed in Nervos DAO.
 Once the space-occupying Cells are consumed and the CKBytes are released, they can be placed in Nervos DAO.
 This mechanism incentivizes the removal of unnecessary data, ensuring long-term manageability of the blockchain.

 ---